 When selecting a vendor, you should:

-- Evaluate the vendor’s technology strategy in direct parallel with your wellness strategy, e.g. incentive management and the type of reports you need
+- Evaluate the vendor’s technology strategy in direct parallel with your wellness strategy, e.g. incentive management program and the type of reports you need

 - Establish a list of mandatory modules, a functionality features list that the successful vendor must have